 In winter, use a high-potassium fertilizer, with or without weed control to stop the growth of your lawn and ensure that the roots can store essential nutrients during the season.
 Use a spreader and apply a winterizer, then water thoroughly one last time.
 Resume your summer system once the soil reaches 65 degrees F.

 Fertilizing The Bermuda Grass During The Summer Months

-- Select a complete turkey fertilizer product with slow – release, fast release ingredients, and a guaranteed 22-2-2 assay or similar macronutrient ratio.
+- Select a complete lawn fertilizer product with slow – release, fast release ingredients, and a guaranteed 22-2-2 assay or similar macronutrient ratio.

 - Apply as directed by the product label for your specific area of Bermuda grass.
 Do not exceed an application rate each month of 1 1/2 lbs.
 Nitrogen per 1000 square feet, nor feed less than 1/2 pound per 1000 square feet.

 - Spread the fertilizer on the lawn evenly with a spreading implement or by casting on the ground with a gloved hand.

 - Water the compost into the soil well until the stubble and top 4 or 5 inches of soil and Bermuda grass roots are soaked with nutrient-rich water.

 Stop fertilizing your Bermuda grass in mid-September.
 Gardeners tempted to fertilize their lawns after mid-September risks injuring their Bermuda grass.
 Bermuda must be able to enter dormancy by the end of the summer.
 Gardeners notice their Bermuda grass going dormant when the grass turns brown.

 The actively growing grass is damaged when the temperature drops.
 When the temperature drops below 50 degrees Fahrenheit, Bermuda stops growing for the season.
 If nitrogen gets applied to the grass before dipping temperatures, new growth is injured.